Indeed: History

 Indeed was cofounded by Paul Forster and Rony Kahan in 2004 in both Austin, Texas, and Stamford, Connecticut.
 The Stamford offices house the company's sales, client services, finance, and human resources teams, while the product development staff is based in Austin.

 In 2005, Indeed launched the beta version of their "pay-per-click job advertising network".
 In addition to searching job postings, it allows the frequency of specific words within these postings to be tracked over time, serving as a potential indicator of trends in the job markets.
-The company took an investment round of $5 million in funding from Union Square Ventures, The New York Times and Allen & Company.
+The company took an investment round of $5 million in funding from Union Square Ventures, The New York Times Company and Allen & Company.

-Indeed operates in the UK via Indeed UK Operations Ltd, which is a subsidiary of Indeed Operations Ireland Ltd, whose ultimate holding company is Recruit Holding Co Ltd. Turnover in the UK for the year to 31 December 2019 was £41.2m.
+Indeed operates in the UK via Indeed UK Operations Ltd, which is a subsidiary of Indeed Operations Ireland Ltd, whose ultimate holding company is Recruit Holding Co Ltd. Turnover in the UK for the year ending December 31, 2019, was £41.2m.

 On October 1, 2012, Indeed was acquired by Japan-based Recruit Co.
 Ltd., becoming an independent operating unit.

 On July 1, 2016, Recruit Holdings Co., Ltd. announced that it had acquired the assets of Indeed's competitor Simply Hired, which would become a publishing partner of Indeed.

 On June 21, 2018, Recruit Holdings Co., Ltd. announced that it had acquired the assets of Glassdoor, which will operate as a distinct and separate part of its growing HR Technology business segment, aligning Glassdoor and Indeed as sister companies.

 On May 30, 2019, Indeed announced that it had signed an agreement to acquire Syft, a leading recruiting platform for the hospitality, event, and light industrial sectors in the UK.

 On July 12, 2019, Indeed announced that it had signed an agreement to acquire ClickIQ, an automated job advertising technology platform based in the UK.

+In October 2022, Indeed announced plans to transition employers from its longstanding pay-per-click advertising model to a pay-per-application pricing model.
+The rollout drew criticism from employers, particularly small businesses, some of which reported unexpectedly high charges after applications that were not rejected within 72 hours became billable.
+Indeed executive Raj Mukherjee acknowledged that the company could have done a better job explaining the new system.
+Indeed subsequently paused plans to require the model and, in December 2023, discontinued pay-per-application pricing altogether, saying that it required too much additional effort from employers and did not adequately support their differing needs.